 Have you been recently diagnosed with Diabetes?
-Do you have Type 1 Diabetes Mellitus or gestational diabetes?
-If you answered yes, you should have had a comprehensive eye health and vision exam in the past year.
+Do you have Type 1, Diabetes Mellitus (Type 2), or gestational diabetes?
+If you answered yes, you should have had a comprehensive eye health and vision exam on an annual basis.

 Diabetic retinopathy affects the retina and its small blood vessels.
 It’s North America’s leading cause of preventable blindness in people aged 30-69 years of age.
 It is the leading cause of blindness in people aged 20-74.
 The damage to the blood vessels occurs without pain or early vision loss.
 It is therefore imperative to have regular eye exams, even in the absence of symptoms, for early detection and intervention to prevent permanent vision loss.

 To minimize the risk, patients with diabetes should control blood sugar levels well through proper diet and exercise, follow their doctors prescribed medical therapy, and have their eyes examined at least once every year by their eye care professional.
 A 10-year study showed that people with insulin-dependent diabetes who strictly managed their blood-glucose levels experienced 76% less eye damage.
 A 1% decline in blood-glucose levels resulted in a 40% decline in risk of developing vision loss.
 Watch the animation below detailing diabetic retinopathy.